webprogramming260/simon-react/README.md

 ## Copy over the service code

 The service code is needed in order to support the Simon application.
 Create a directory named `service` at the root of the project.
-Copy over the service code (eg `index.js`, `database.js`, ...) from the previous `simon-db` project and put it in the service directory.
+Copy over the service code (e.g. `index.js`, `database.js`, ...) from the previous `simon-db` project and put it in the service directory.

 In the `service` directory run `npm init` in order to configure it as a node package.
 Then install the package dependencies `npm install express` and `npm install mongodb`.